HumanSignal/label-studio/docs/source/guide/webhooks.md

 3. Click **New Webhook**.
 4. In the **Payload URL** field, provide the URL to send event payloads to.
 5. (Optional) Toggle the **Is Active** option to deactivate the webhook until it is ready to use.
 Otherwise, the webhook becomes active as soon as you save it and events are sent to the URL.
 6. (Optional) Add any headers required by the webhook URL.
 Specify the header name and the value.
-MUST BE AN ALPHANUMERIC STRING, CAN'T ADD MORE THAN 10.
 You can use headers to authenticate a request to your webhook URL.
+You can't add more than 10 headers.
 7. Select whether to send a payload with the event.
-HERE'S WHAT HAPPENS IF YOU DON'T SEND A PAYLOAD.
 8. Select whether to send an event for all actions in Label Studio supported by webhooks, or specific events.
 9. Save the webhook.

 ### Add a webhook using the Label Studio API

-Make a POST request to the [Create a webhook](ADDLINKHERE) endpoint to add a webhook using the API.
+Make a POST request to the [Create a webhook](/api#tag/Webhooks/) endpoint to add a webhook using the API.
 If you want to extend webhooks with custom events, see [Create a custom webhook event](webhook_create.html).

 ## Troubleshoot a webhook connection